 Avoid making major statements

-After an accident you will be asked numerous questions, whether it's by the police or insurance companies.
-Police officers generally will ask you questions so that they can compile the evidence and formulate a report.
-It's very important to try to remain calm when speaking to them, the police are just doing their jobs.
-You may want to jot down that officer's name as well as it will help later on if you are trying to find your police report.
+After an accident you will be asked many questions, whether it's by the police or insurance companies.
+Police officers will ask you questions so that they can compile the evidence and plan a report.
+It's very important to remain calm when speaking to them, the police are just doing their jobs.
+Jot down that officer's name as well as it will help later on if you are trying to find your police report.

-With so many questions being asked and all the stress and pressure that an accident puts on you it is always a good idea to have a legal support system to guide you.
-The car accident attorneys at Demesmin and Dover will help guide you as to what to say, what your options are, and they will help ensure you gain the compensation you deserve.
+With so many questions being asked and all the stress and pressure that an accident puts on you, it is always a good idea to have a legal support system to guide you.
+The car accident attorneys at Demesmin and Dover will help guide you with what to say, what your options are, and they will help ensure you gain the compensation you deserve.